 Chamaedorea (Parlour Palm)£12.00 Add to basket

-Cycas Revoluta (Sago Palm)£115.00 – £330.00 Select options
+Cycas Revoluta (Sago Palm)£142.00 – £360.00 Select options

-How to care for your palms
+How to care for your palm plants

-Plant care for palms varies depending on the type of plant.
-Some palms are easy to look after, while others take a bit more care and attention.
-If looked after properly palms can grow to a great height, so it’s a good idea to check the matured height before buying.
-Indoor palms with proper repotting will grow to approximately 3ft-8ft.
-Here are our top tips for keeping your palm plant looking gloriously tropical.
+The care regime for indoor palms varies depending on the type of plant.
+Some palms are really easy to look after, while others require a bit more care and attention.
+With proper care, indoor palms can grow to a great height, so it’s a good idea to check the matured height before you buy.
+With appropriate repotting, palms will reach a height of between 3 and 8 feet.

 - All palms benefit from some humidity in the air.
 For this reason, bathrooms, utility rooms and kitchens are good places to keep them.

-- Keep away from direct sources of heat.
+- Keep palms away from direct sources of heat.
 Don’t place palms near to fireplaces or next to a radiator.

-- Indoor palms aren’t too fussy about which soil they are in, so any general purpose compost is more than adequate.
+- Indoor palms aren’t too fussy about which soil they are in, so any general-purpose compost is more than adequate.

 - Don’t allow dust to build up on leaves as this restricts the amount of light getting through to the plant.
 Wipe leaves with a damp cloth or stand outside in a summer shower.
 Don’t be tempted to use leaf-shine products.